 - Since we are ignoring wind resistance, x will remain constant through the flight. - However, y will change over time due to gravity.
-The y velocity will start out positive and then become negative as the ball starts to fall.
+The y velocity will start out positive and then become negative as the cannonball starts to fall.

-- Input the simulation parameters: angle, velocity, height, interval. - Calculate the initial position of the cannonball: xpos, ypos - Calculate the initial velocities of the cannonball: xvel, yvel - While the cannonball is still flying: - Update the values of xpos, ypos, and yvel for interval seconds further into the flight - Output the distance traveled as xpos def main():
+Input the simulation parameters: angle, velocity, height, interval.
+Calculate the initial position of the cannonball: xpos, ypos Calculate the initial velocities of the cannonball: xvel, yvel While the cannonball is still flying: Update the values of xpos, ypos, and yvel for interval seconds further into the flight def main(): angle = float(input("Enter the launch angle (in degrees): ")) vel = float(input("Enter the initial velocity (in meters/sec): ")) h0 = float(input("Enter the initial height (in meters): ")) time = float(input("Enter the time interval between position calculations: "))